 Your success can be measured by being profitable quickly as you stay small and build real relationships with your customers; not because you’re an altruistic hippy, but because it pays off over time.
-Long-term, loyal customers will sometimes hang around for generations, continuing to financially support your business.
+Long-term, loyal customers will sometimes hang around for generations, continuing to support your business financially.

 3. Bigger isn’t better

-Not all growth is beneficial, and some growth can actually reduce your resilience and your autonomy.
+Not all growth is beneficial, and some growth can reduce your resilience and your autonomy.

 Scaling up seems to make sense: Want more customers?
 Hire more employees.
 Need more revenue?
 Spend more.
-Fielding more support requests?
+Are you fielding more support requests?
 Build a bigger support team.
-But scaling up might not be the best or smartest solution to the basic problem.
+But scaling up might not be the best or smartest solution to the underlying problem.

-As a means to generating higher profits, what if you acquired more customers simply by creating more efficiency, so you didn’t have to hire more people?
+As a means of generating higher profits, what if you acquired more customers only by creating more efficiency, so you didn’t have to hire more people?

-What if you generated more revenue by finding a way to spend less (again, for higher profits)?
-What if you responded to the growth in support requests by finding a better way to teach your customers how to use what you sell so they didn’t have to ask questions as often?
-What if you didn’t have to work more hours to finish a project but just more efficiently, so you could then enjoy more of your life away from work?
+What if you generate more revenue by finding a way to spend less (again, for higher profits)?
+What if you responded to the growth in support requests by finding a better way to teach your customers how to use what you sell, so they didn’t have to ask questions as often?
+What if you didn’t have to work more hours to finish a project, but just more efficiently, so you could then enjoy more of your life away from work?

 4. Use scalable systems

-By constantly working toward reducing one-to-one points of contact with customers and focusing instead on one-to-many relationships, a company of one can scale its connection with customers without actually scaling its business.
+By continually working toward reducing one-to-one points of contact with customers and focusing instead on one-to-many relationships, a company of one can scale its connection with customers without actually scaling its business.

 A perfect example is email marketing.
 It requires the same amount of effort to send an email to 50,000 people as it does to send that same email to one person.
 This is precisely why most companies of one rely heavily on newsletters and email automation: these are powerful tools for building relationships, trust, and even revenue.
 With an average return on investment of 3,800 per cent, according to the Data and Marketing Association, email marketing is a valid model for scaling without scale.